Universal knots

 Description

-We say that a knot $k \subset \mathbb{S}^3$ is universal if you can obtain any compact orientable 3-manifold as a covering of $\mathbb{S}^3$ branched along $k$.
-We try to understand the underlying property of a knot that makes it universal.
-Many knots have been proven universal, but we lack a tool to decide whether a knot is.
+We say that a knot is universal if any compact, orientable 3-manifold can be obtained as a covering of $\mathbb{S}^3$ branched along that knot.
+Our goal is to understand the underlying properties of a knot that make it universal.
+While many knots have been proven to be universal, we currently lack a definitive tool to determine whether a given knot is universal.
 It is conjectured that every hyperbolic knot is universal.

-The universality of two-bridge knots was determined by Hilden, Lozano, and Montesinos in 1985.
-They proved that every hyperbolic 2-bride knot is universal.
-In particular, the figure-eight knot is universal, and the trefoil knot is not.
-It can easily be proven that every torus knot is not universal, and the reason lies in the fact that they can be seen as a fiber of a Seifert fibration of $\mathbb{S}^3$, such fibration can esily be lifted to every branch covering, implying that only Seifert Fiber Manifolds are obtained from those knots.
+The universality of two-bridge knots was established by Hilden, Lozano, and Montesinos in 1985.
+They proved that every hyperbolic two-bridge knot is universal.
+Specifically, the figure-eight knot is universal, whereas the trefoil knot is not.
+It is straightforward to prove that every torus knot is not universal.
+The reason lies in the fact that torus knots can be viewed as fibers in a Seifert fibration of $\mathbb{S}^3$.
+Such fibrations lift naturally to any branched covering, implying that only Seifert fibered manifolds are obtained from torus knots.

-A similar problem occurs in the world of contact manifolds.
-By taking the branch covering of a transverse knot on a contact manifold, we can naturally lift the contact structure to the covering space.
-So, we can define a transverse knot $k$ in the 3-sphere to be universal if we can obtain any contact-orientable 3-manifold as a covering of $\mathbb{S}^3$ branched along $k$.
-Sometimes we refer to these knots as contact universal or transverse universal.
+A similar problem arises in the study of contact manifolds.
+By considering the branched covering of a transverse knot in a contact manifold, we can naturally lift the contact structure to the covering space.
+Thus, we define a transverse knot in standard contact $\mathbb{S}^3$ to be universal if any contact-orientable 3-manifold can be obtained as a branched covering of $\mathbb{S}^3$ along that knot.
+These knots are sometimes referred to as contact universal or transverse universal.

-It has been proved that a universal transverse knot exists and that the figure-eight knot is not one of them.
-Meaning that universality in this context is more strict.
+It has been proven that universal transverse knots exist, but the figure-eight knot is not one of them.
+This indicates that universality in the context of contact manifolds is more restrictive.
+We are still searching for the simplest knot type with a universal transverse representative.